GPT can be used as a translation provider in Smartling.

-The MT Profile for GPT can then be used as part of a translation workflow or with any of Smartling's account-wide machine translation options.
+Once the LLM Profile is created, GPT can be used as part of a translation workflow, for translation suggestions in the CAT Tool, or with any of Smartling’s instant MT integrations.

 Supported models

 All GPT models.
-Bring your own API key.
+You will need to bring your own API key.

 GPT does not have a list of supported languages.
 It will attempt to generate a translation for any language you prompt it to.
 All high-resource languages are supported, while low-resource languages could result in poor quality translations.